xu-cheng/latex-action/README.md

 * `root_file`

     The root LaTeX file to be compiled.
 This input is required.
+You can also pass multiple files as a multi-line string to compile multiple documents.
+For example:
+    ```yaml
+    - uses: xu-cheng/latex-action@master
+      with:
+        root_file: |
+          file1.tex
+          file2.tex
+    ```

 * `working_directory`